 Before we get into the list, there’s always the option of contract-free plans.
-These might sound good, particularly for renters, however you’ll pay a premium for the ‘freedom’ of not having a contract, which can mean you lose out in the long term.
-Companies have been made aware of the difficulties that some customers will face when having to move and have responded by producing so-called ‘casual plans’.
+These might sound good, particularly for renters, however you’ll sometimes pay a premium for the ‘freedom’ of not having a contract, which can mean you lose out in the long term.
+Companies are aware of the difficulties that some customers will face when having to move and have responded by producing so-called ‘casual plans’.
 These, like all of the listed plans, will have some advantages and some disadvantages, so consult the list to see which plan is right for you.

 The Top Five Broadband Plans and Bundles for Renters

 Telstra’s standalone internet plans no longer have their usual 24-month contract requirement.
 There are three data plans to choose from — Core NBN25 with 500GB data at $75/month, Unlimited NBN50 at $90/month, and Unlimited NBN100 at $110/month, all on a month-to-month term.
 Both the unlimited plans also get you $10/month credit for the first six months.
 There’s still the dreaded $99 connection fee, although for now that is being waived if you sign up online.
 You also get the modem for free if you stay connected for 24 months.
 On top of that, Telstra is also offering three months of free BINGE subscription and one month of Foxtel Now also free.